itslu666/Pinboard/README.md

 --  |   --
 -h, --help  |   Display help
--s, --standard  | Open clipboard image in default image viewer --create-config |   Make config file (Warning: Overwrites current file if existing)
+-s, --standard  | Open clipboard image in default image viewer -f, --file  |   Select a file to display (need to specify -p or -s) --create-config |   Make config file (Warning: Overwrites current file if existing)

 For peak experience make a keyboard shortcut to execute `pinboard`

-Drag the image where you want.\
+Drag the image on your display\
-Pan the image with mousewheel click.\
+Pan the image with mouswheel click\
-Zoom the image with scroll.\
+Zoom the image with scroll

-Press `+` to add another image\
+Press + to add another image from clipboard\
-Press `q` to close the selected image
+Press q to close the selected image